Remi-Gau/remi-gau.github.io/_posts/2025/2025-01-11-scifi-books-best-of.md

 ### Stranger in a strange land

 A earthling raised by martians comes back to live on earth.
-Got the author to be labelled an anarchistic hippie!
+Got the author to be labeled an anarchistic hippie!

 ### Starship trooper